 - Our communities will be resilient and empowered so that they can thrive and flourish.

-Underpinning the strategic outcomes and reflecting on the groups identified as being in particular need in Clackmannanshire three Locality Priority areas have been developed for the partnership.
-This will enable the Alliance to target efforts and resources on identifying the most vulnerable from inequality and the impact of poverty with specific focus on these priorities.
+Some groups have been identified as being in particular need in Clackmannanshire.
+Locality Priority areas have been developed by the partnership to target efforts and resources on identifying the most vulnerable from inequality and the impact of poverty with specific focus on these priorities.
 Clackmannanshire Locality Priorities are:

 - Improving outcomes for children and young people living in poverty.